The community source development model

-The community source model was initiated, and has proved to be successful, in Higher Education institutions in the US.
+The community source model was initiated in Higher Education institutions in the US.
 Its applicability to other cultural contexts is yet to be demonstrated, given the global variation of economic and educational environments.
 This aspect is acknowledged by the US-based advocates of community source themselves.
 Brad Wheeler of Indiana University, for instance, points out that the US Higher Education funding market, comprised of many disparate financial sources, often looks ‘chaotic’ to the Europeans, who have developed an ability to centrally coordinate educational investments.
-The community source model may be more successful in the US precisely because of the highly fragmented nature of the US academic funding, which requires a proper mechanism for coordinating investment.
+The community source model may have been more popular in the US precisely because of the highly fragmented nature of the US academic funding, which requires a proper mechanism for coordinating investment.

-Implementations of similar projects in Europe and Africa are currently under way.
-Examples include development work on Sakai at University of Cambridge in the UK, and Kuali at Strathmore University in Kenya.
+Implementations of similar projects in Europe and Africa also took place.
+Examples include development work on Sakai at both Cambridge and Oxford in the UK, and Kuali at Strathmore University in Kenya.
 Acknowledging the cross-cultural variation of educational markets is an essential element in planning the economic and cultural sustainability of such projects.
 Their successful deployment outside the US largely depends on the adjustment of educational funding mechanisms associated with the community source model to the economic and cultural particularities of the respective educational consortia.

 Reflecting on open development

 Favouring code over community is common in the early stages of software development.
 However, this attitude reveals a rather limited understanding of the relationship between these two key elements of open source development and its role in the long-term sustainability of a project.
 A community source project, where access to the code is initially restricted to a small, named group, can arguably have reduced management overheads, although this reduction is minimal when compared to a well-run open source project, and the project also has to overcome the additional management overhead of organising the consortium and managing negotiations between partners.